Children playing on a synthetic turf playground surface with safety padding

 The Consumer Product Safety Commission (CPSC) estimates that more than 200,000 children visit emergency rooms each year due to playground injuries, with falls accounting for roughly 75% of those incidents.
 The surfacing material under and around playground equipment plays a direct role in how severe those injuries become.
 That is why choosing the right turf system matters so much.

-ASTM Safety Standards Every Playground Turf Must Meet
+Key Safety Standards for Compliant Playground Turf

 The American Society for Testing and Materials (ASTM) publishes several standards that apply directly to synthetic turf used in playground settings.
 Understanding these standards helps you evaluate products and hold suppliers accountable.